davidramiro/Marlin-Ai3M/README.md

 Feel free to discuss issues and work with me further optimizing this firmware!

-I am running this version on an i3 Mega Ultrabase V3 (for distinction of the different versions, check [this Thingiverse thread](https://www.thingiverse.com/groups/anycubic-i3-mega/forums/general/topic:27064)).
-Basically, this should work on every Ultrabase version that has two Z-axis endstops.
+This firmware works on every i3 Mega that has two Z-axis endstops.
+If you have an older model with only one Z endstop, a small [adjustment](https://github.com/davidramiro/Marlin-AI3M/wiki/Customization-&-Compiling#single-z-endstop) is required.

 The new **Mega-S** should work too, but you will need to enter two additional commands after flashing the firmware, mentioned in the instructions below.